Integrating with a CI/CD/CT System

 Create a new scenario to reflect the system’s structure.
 Use the REST API endpoint:

-POST http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios
+POST https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios

 Scenarios can be created empty or by copying an existing scenario’s structure.
 In the latter case, some subsequent steps may be unnecessary.